How Much Should I Feed My Baby? | The Nourished Child

 Blog

 How Much Should I Feed My Baby?
+(Portion Sizes and Guide)

+How much should I feed my baby?
 Learn about the importance of starting solids and how much your baby will eat through the process.

-One of the most common questions parents have about nutrition in the first year of their baby’s life is “How much should I feed my baby?
+One of the most common questions parents ask me about nutrition in their baby’s first year is “How much should I feed my baby?”
+Especially when it’s time to start babies on solid food.

+As a pediatric dietitian, I know your baby’s eating will vary quite a bit in the first year of life.
+He’ll start with very small amounts of food at the beginning of solid food introduction, around 6 months.
 But, by a year of age, your baby should be eating mostly family food, served in developmentally-appropriate textures and food portions.

+So how do you get there?
 First, you need to understand that how much your baby eats will depend on two things: His appetite and how old he is.

-If you’re just starting solids with your baby, read on to learn about the appropriate food portion sizes for baby, as well as how to watch for appetite signals that indicate your baby wants more food, or wants to stop eating.
+Older babies eat more food than younger babies.
+If you’re just starting solids with your baby, read on to learn about the appropriate food portion sizes for your baby, as well as how to watch for your baby’s hunger cues indicating your baby wants more food or wants to stop eating.

 You Will Learn: